pactus-project/pactus.org/docs/guide/transaction-bond.md

 ---
 id: transaction-bond
-title: Bond transaction
+title: Bond Transaction
 ---

-# Bond transaction
+# Bond Transaction

 Bond transaction is used to bond stake to a validator.
-If validator doesn't exist it will be created.
+If the validator does not exist, it will be created.

-Bond transaction has a payload like below:
+Bond transaction has a payload as seen below:

 ```go
 type BondPayload struct {